fastify/fastify/docs/Reference/Index.md

 + [Lifecycle](./Lifecycle.md): Explains the Fastify request lifecycle and illustrates where [Hooks](./Hooks.md) are available for integrating with it.
-+ [Routes](./Routes.md): Details how to register routes with Fastify and how Fastify builds and evaluates the routing tree.
++ [Routes](./Routes.md): Details how to register routes with Fastify and how Fastify builds and evaluates the routing trie.
 + [Request](./Request.md): Details Fastify's request object that is passed into each request handler.
 + [Reply](./Reply.md): Details Fastify's response object available to each